emoose/ExCrypt/README.md

 We only target XeCrypt functions that are exported from the kernel, used during X360 boot, or included inside a game/app.

-For a list of XeCrypt targets, their status, and any implementation-specific notes, take a look at [TODO.md](TODO.md).
+For a list of XeCrypt targets, their status, and any implementation-specific notes, take a look at the [implementation status page](https://github.com/emoose/ExCrypt/issues/5).

 ### Implementation